Enrico Preziosi

 Enrico Preziosi is an Italian entrepreneur.
-He runs a number of businesses and is most famous for have been the chairman (presidente) of football club Genoa.
+He runs a number of businesses and is most famous for having been the chairman (presidente) of football club Genoa.

 Toys

-Preziosi is the chairman (presidente) of the board of directors of Giochi Preziosi, a toys wholesaler.
+Preziosi is the chairman (presidente) of the board of directors of Giochi Preziosi, a toy company.
 He was the major shareholder through Fingiochi.
-The group is the leader in Italy toys industry, which acquired MIGLIORATI, CEPPI RATTI and GIG.
-In 2008–09 fiscal year the group turnover was €865.3 million, with €3.2 million net profit.
-On 30 June 2009 the group had €428 million net assets.
+The group is the leader in Italy's toy industry, which acquired other toy companies such as Migliorati, Ceppi Ratti and GiG.
+In the 2008–09 fiscal year, the group turnover was €865.3 million, with a net profit of €3.2 million.
+On 30 June 2009, the group had €428 million net assets.

 Football

 Como

-Preziosi was the chairman of Como since 26 February 1998 until 18 October 2003.
+Preziosi was the chairman of Como from 26 February 1998 until 18 October 2003.
 The team promoted to Serie A in 2002 as Serie B champion.
-Como received capital injection of 4,165,810,500 lire (€2,151,461) on 31 May 1999 and again in next few seasons in order to promote to Serie A. Preziosi also made one of his first successful player deal, such as Tommaso Rocchi.
-However the team relegated a year later and bankrupted in 2005.
-In 2009, he was banned from football for 4 months, fined €100,000 for wrongdoing when in charge of Como.
+Como received capital injection of 4,165,810,500 lire (€2,151,461) on 31 May 1999, and again in the next few seasons in order to promote to Serie A. Preziosi also made one of his first successful player deals, such as Tommaso Rocchi.
+However, the team relegated a year later and filed for bankruptcy in 2005.
+In 2009, he was banned from football for four months and fined €100,000 for wrongdoing when in charge of Como.

-The liquidator of Como sued Juventus in 2006 for un-paid transfer fee of Alex Pederzoli and Felice Piccolo who went back to Juventus in 2004.
-However Juventus claimed it had paid and sued Preziosi instead.
+The liquidator of Como sued Juventus in 2006 for unpaid transfer fee of Alex Pederzoli and Felice Piccolo, who went back to Juventus in 2004.
+However, Juventus claimed it had paid and sued Preziosi instead.
 It was settled in February 2011 after Juventus agreed to pay €0.2 million instead of alleged €1.58 million.
-Como acquired Pederzoli and Piccolo for €1.6 million, returned to Juventus for €20,000.
-FIGC suspected Juventus, which signed youth players Domenico Criscito and Francesco Volpe from Genoa in co-ownership deals for €1.9 million in 2004 (and Antonio Nocerino moved to opposite direction for €0.45M, i.e., €1.45million cash involved), were actually flopped in order to transfer the sum of €1.58million to Genoa, the new club of Preziosi.
-Genoa also sold Alessandro Colasante to Como in January 2004 for €750,000 but he joined Genoa as free agent.
+Como acquired Pederzoli and Piccolo for €1.6 million and returned to Juventus for €20,000.
+FIGC suspected Juventus, which signed youth players Domenico Criscito and Francesco Volpe from Genoa in co-ownership deals for €1.9 million in 2004 (Antonio Nocerino moved to opposite direction for €0.45M, i.e., €1.45million cash involved), were actually flopped in order to transfer the sum of €1.58million to Genoa, the new club of Preziosi.
+Genoa also sold Alessandro Colasante to Como in January 2004 for €750,000 but he joined Genoa as a free agent.
 Daniele Gregori, sold to Genoa in 2003 for free, also returned to Como in January 2004 for €750,000.
-Genoa also signed Carlo Gervasoni from Como in 2004 for free but sold to Verona for €500,000.
+Genoa also signed Carlo Gervasoni from Como in 2004 for free, but was sold to Verona for €500,000.

-Despite Preziosi sold Como, on 15 June 2005 Preziosi regain its influence on Como after Royal s.r.l. acquired Como, thus violated the rule which restricted a person cannot has a majority interests for more than 2 clubs.
-Como was not admitted 2005–06 Serie C2 partially due to that reason (despite finance problem partially solved) and then the club was sold to 1907 Como s.r.i., a company not owned by Preziosi and admitted to Serie D, effectively relegated 2 level (1 due to result, another 1 due to bankrupt).
-Como was not admitted in Serie C2 under new owner because it was too late.
+Despite Preziosi selling Como, on 15 June 2005, Preziosi regained his influence on Como after it was acquired by Royal S.r.l.
+This violated the rule stating that a person cannot have majority interests for more than two clubs.
+Como was not admitted to 2005–06 Serie C2, partially due to that reason (despite the club's financial issues partially being solved), and the club was sold to 1907 Como S.r.i., a company not owned by Preziosi.
+Como was not admitted to Serie C2 under new management because, by then, it was too late.